Alcohol Use Disorder

 Treatments for AUD vary from person to person.
 Treatment is based on the needs of the individual with common approaches including medications, counselling and behavioural therapies.
 Given that people often become dependent on alcohol, withdrawal symptoms are common once treatment begins.
 Alleviating these symptoms, stopping or reducing alcohol consumption and providing people with the knowledge necessary to stop or maintain a healthy level of alcohol use is the general aim of treatment [2].

 Talk therapy is usually the next point of call.
 Cognitive behavioural therapy (CBT) and motivational enhancement therapy are commonly used.
 The overall aim of therapy is to help individuals better understand their problems and provide support during the recovery process.
 Mutual-support groups are often very beneficial.
-Perhaps the most famous of these groups is the 12-step program the group Alcoholics Anonymous.
-Such programs offer individuals the opportunity to support one another throughout their recovery processes [1].
+Perhaps the most famous of these groups is the 12-step program from Alcoholics Anonymous (AA).
+Such programs allow individuals to support one another throughout their recovery processes [1].

 Psychedelic and Alcohol Use Disorder

 Research into the potential of psychedelics to treat substance use disorders, particularly AUD, dates back to the first era of psychedelic research in the 1950s and 1960s.
-In the 1950s, Humphrey Osmond and his colleagues began treating alcoholics in Canada with LSD and achieved significant rates of recovery [13].
+In the 1950s, Humphrey Osmond and his colleagues began treating alcoholics in Canada with LSD and achieved significant recovery rates [13].

-To find out more about how psychedelics are being used to treat substance use disorders in general, check out our previous article.
-In this section, we will explore psychedelics and alcohol use disorder specifically, the state of research, and companies working in this space.
+To learn more about how psychedelics treat substance use disorders in general, check out our addiction topic page.
+This section will explore psychedelics and alcohol use disorder specifically, the state of research, and companies working in this space.

 Ketamine